Here’s Everything You Need to Know About Merida Airport (MID Airport)

 - Cancun Airport to Merida Time: About 4 hours in normal traffic

-If you’re interested in traveling to Merida this way, head to Cancun to Merida: 6 Best Transportation Options.
-This article tella you everything you need to know about how to get to Merida from Cancun by private transport, rental car, bus and flight.
+This article tells you everything you need to know about how to get to Merida from Cancun by private transport, rental car, bus and flight.

 What’s the best way to get from Merida Airport to Downtown Merida?